viixtra/impulsiveshoppersproject/README.md

 ## Methodology

 ### Target Variable Engineering
-Since no dataset included an explicit "impulsive buyer" flag, we engineered custom target variables for each:
+Since no dataset included an explicit "impulsive buyer" flag, I engineered custom target variables for each:

 - **Behavioral dataset:** A shopper was labeled impulsive if they shopped monthly or more (or had above-average prior purchases) AND used a discount or promo code — capturing frequency + incentive-triggered buying
 - **Mendeley dataset:** Impulsive Buying Behavior score computed as the mean of IBB1–IBB4 (Likert items); threshold set at ≥ 3.5